-copy(list)
+'''

-copyin([readonly:]list)
+copy( list )

-copyout(list)
+copyin( list )

-create(list)
+copyout( list )

-no_create(list)
+create( list )

-present(list)
+no_create( list )

-deviceptr(list)
+present( list )

-attach(list)
+deviceptr( list )

-default(none)
+attach( list )

-default(present)
+'''

 See Data Clauses; data clauses on the data construct modify the structured reference counts for the associated data.
-A default clause implies that default clause on any compute construct enclosed within the data construct; see Compute Construct Clauses.

 Enter Data Directive

 An enter data directive is used to allocate and move data to the device memory for the remainder of the program, or until a matching exit data directive deallocates the data.